open-telemetry/community/assets.md

    will not run on that new pull request without closing and re-opening it manually (this limitation is in place to prevent accidental recursive workflow runs).

-   The OpenTelemetry GitHub organization has a GitHub Action secret named `OPENTELEMETRYBOT_TOKEN`, which is a [Personal Access Token][] for with `public_repo` scope for the OpenTelemetry Bot that you can use to bypass this limitation.
+   The OpenTelemetry GitHub organization has a GitHub Action secret named `OPENTELEMETRYBOT_GITHUB_TOKEN`, which is a [Personal Access Token][] for [@opentelemetrybot](https://github.com/opentelemetrybot) with `public_repo` scope for the OpenTelemetry Bot that you can use to bypass this limitation.

    Maintainers can open an issue in the community repository to have their repository granted access to this organization secret.